Covid 19 coronavirus: 200,000 Kiwis in Australia with no social security support

-Up to 220,000 Kiwis living in Australia have no access to social security support there, with many likely to lose their jobs in the Covid-19 recession.
+Up to 220,000 Kiwis living in Australia have no access to social security support there, and many are likely to lose their jobs in the Covid-19 recession.

-A newly-released Cabinet paper outlines the staggering numbers of Kiwis in Australia who have little to no safety net, and could soon be looking for work or support here.
+A newly released Cabinet paper outlines the staggering numbers of Kiwis in Australia who have little to no safety net, and could soon be looking for work or support here.

 New Zealanders in Australia have been included in some of the Australian Government's immediate Covid-19 support measures, the April 3 paper notes, including a wage subsidy scheme.
 Kiwis can also access their superannuation if in financial difficulty.